-3.5 External or Internal Chipping
+3.6.
+External or internal chipping

 ChipperJ can operate in one of two modes: external or internal.
 In external mode, ChipperJ writes each variant it produces from the parse tree to a file and then compiles and runs that variant according to the Run script and looks for the symptom according to the Compare script.
 In internal mode, ChipperJ does not need to write each variant to a file.
-Instead, it compiles the variant directly from the parse tree, and then applies the Run and Compare scripts to the generated .class files.3 Internal mode, of course, can be substantially faster, as will be seen in Section 4.
+Instead, it compiles the variant directly from the parse tree, and then applies the Run and Compare scripts to the generated .class files.
+In internal mode, since compilation can modify the parse tree, ChipperJ takes care to make copies of any parse subtree that it might need later to restore the current variant if the new variant is bad (Reference [31] gives details).
+Internal mode, of course, can be substantially faster, as will be seen in Section 4.